 Read More

 • Capital One and Chase Ink are big names in the credit card space.
-The comparison between the two could be quite extensive because each credit card line has several card offerings, with each card having different reward categories.
-However, Capital One and Chase Ink will offer incentives such as cash-back rewards, sign-up incentive offers, and specialized rewards categories.
+The comparison between the two could be quite extensive because both card lines have several offerings, with each card having different reward categories.
+However, Capital One and Chase Ink offer incentives such as cash-back rewards, sign-up incentive offers and specialized rewards categories.

-• The perks of having a business credit card extend past just the rewards you receive throughout the year due to your spending.
-Some perks of business cards include a credit line for your business to finance big purchases, opportunities to earn cash-back rewards, and purchase protection.
+• The perks of a business credit card extend past just the rewards you receive from your spending.
+Some perks of business cards include a credit line for your business to finance big purchases, opportunities to earn cash-back rewards and purchase protection.

 • While business credit cards can be an asset to your company, when not used properly they can pose some disadvantages including negatively impacting your personal credit and high-interest fees on unpaid balances.